hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

-  component from a collection-like receiver with this important difference from the `retrieve_` disussed in [#br-031]: the subject method *cannot* take a block or similar handler *as a parameter* to effect fail-case behavior. (it may however use such a handler that is interanal to the receiver.) its fail-case behavior may be undefined. [#br-031] about the universal retrieve operation discusses this term and other related terms. in practice a subject method is used to implement such a method.
+  component from a collection-like receiver with this important difference from the `retrieve_` disussed in [#br-031]: the subject method *cannot* take a block or similar handler *as a parameter* to effect fail-case behavior. (it may however use such a handler that is internal to the receiver.) its fail-case behavior may be undefined. [#br-031] about the universal retrieve operation discusses this term and other related terms. in practice a subject method is used to implement such a method.